danilo-ambrosio/bookstore/README.md

 ### How to run the app

-The following command will compile, package and run the app on *localhost:8080*:
+The following command will compile, package and run the app on *localhost:8080*, while MongoDB will also be up on port 27017:

 ```
 docker compose up --build
 ```

-In addition, a container for MongoDB will also be up on port 27017.

-### API

-The API documentation is available [here](https://editor.swagger.io/?raw=https://raw.githubusercontent.com/danilo-ambrosio/bookstore/refs/heads/master/assets/api_doc.json)

-### Main User Flow

-TODO: Add some curl commands here to consume Rest API (User registration/authentication, Inventory, Pricing Policies, Loyalty Query...)
+### Exploring Use Cases via Postman